Joint Time-Vertex Fractional Fourier Transform: Preliminaries

-This approach has the advantage that it can be used for any type of graph while having the disadvantage that it uses the Jordan decomposition, which is computationally costly compared to the graph Laplacian based approach for large graphs. \\
+respectively, where $\mathbf{\tilde{x}}$ stands for the graph signal in the GFT domain with GFT matrix $\mathbf{F}_G \triangleq \mathbf{V}^{-1}$.
+This approach has the advantage that it can be used for any graph type while requiring the Jordan decomposition, which is computationally more expensive than the graph Laplacian-based approach for large graphs.